 We present two optimizations that are necessary to reproduce our results.
 The first is to implement the heap carefully.
-A surprising number of people are only aware of a bad algorithm for shrinking a heap, so we present a classical algorithm that is roughly twice as fast on average.
-As LaMarca and Ladner (13) observe, about 90% of the time is spent shrinking the heap so the resulting speedup is almost a factor of two.
+Many people are only aware of a bad algorithm for extracting the largest element from a heap, so we present a classical algorithm that is roughly twice as fast on average.
+As LaMarca and Ladner (9) observe, about 90% of the time is spent extracting elements from the heap so the resulting speedup is almost a factor of two.

-We store the heap in a global dynamic array H, with the convention that H[0] is the largest element and the children of H[i] are H[2i + 1] and H[2i + 2].
-To insert a new element x into the heap we use the following algorithm where n is the size of the heap.
+We store the heap in a global dynamic array H, with the convention that H[0] is the largest element and the children of H[i] are H[2i+1] and H[2i+2].